Megh2005/DeMarketIze-CELO/README.md

 *   **UI Components:** Shadcn UI

-**DeMarket is more than just a market research tool; it's a community-driven ecosystem where everyone wins.
+**DeMarketIze is more than just a market research tool; it's a community-driven ecosystem where everyone wins.
 Join us in reshaping the future of data and insights!**